energy-analytics-project/energy-dashboard/docs/howto.md

 #### Create Notebook

-Since we installed `jupyter` into our conda environment, it's available at the console:
+Since we installed `jupyter` into our Conda environment, it's available at the console:

 ```bash